apostrophecms/apostrophe-documentation/modules/apostrophe-login/index.md

 Also add the `/logout` route.
 ### getPasswordResetLifetimeInMilliseconds()

+### sendPasswordResetEmail(*req*, *user*)
+Send a password reset email, with a magic link to a one-time-use form to reset the password, to the given `user`.
+Returns a promise; when that promise resolves the email has been handed off for delivery (not necessarily received).

+NOTE: the promise will be rejected if the user has no `email` property to which to send an email.
 ### addUserToData(*req*, *res*, *next*)
 Add the `user` property to `req.data` when a user is logged in.
 ### pushAssets()